 of Architectural Practice.

-The mission of the MFC is to develop and strengthening a system of cultural infrastructure that incorporates the themes of heritage, ownership, exchange, and connection into a new food culture.
+The mission of the MFC was to develop and strengthen a system of cultural infrastructure that incorporates the themes of heritage, ownership, exchange, and connection into a new food culture.
 A new phase of implementation has begun to build networks of partnerships with nonprofits, community gardens, urban farms, grocery stores, and restaurants in neighborhoods across the city.
 The maiden voyage of the MFC was its Moveable Feast in Logan Square.